ZDQpeter/Homepage-Deqing_Zhai/README.md

 # Research Projects - Details

+## [19] Investor IQ POC (D&D, Keppel: 2025)
+    1) Colate data from multi-sources, like web-scraping
+    2) Leverage GenAI (e.g. LLMs) to analyze and generate business insights and intelligence

+## [18] RE AWS IoT Platform POC (D&D, Keppel: 2025)
+    1) Transform current data pipeline into AWS
+    2) Implement AI/ML models for predictive maintenance and operation optimization

+## [17] Spring City Resort Digitalization (D&D, Keppel: 2025)
+    1) Explore and cleanse historical data from stakeholders
+    2) Build and analyze the cleaned data for business insights and intelligence

 ## [16] Microsoft Fabric POC: Research on Data Sciences
     1) Explore and research on data sciences capability on Fabric
     2) Build, evaluate and deploy ML-based models and respective metrics

-## [15] Data Centre Land Banking: Initiatives for India and Thailand
+## [15] Data Centre Land Banking: Initiatives for India, Thailand and More
     1) Analyze global researches, reports, and data from related websites on relevant topics
     2) Develop supply-demand models for data centre in India and Thailand
     3) Develop predictive models for forecasting next few years' trending on DC sites